For info on the thematic structure, see the introduction page.

 6.86 go to town, tell the women to sacrifice

 Sacrifice your most beautiful robe to Athena?
 To Aphrodite, yes, but war goddess Athena is a maiden who always wears armour and is never pictured wearing a dress.
 Irony?
-It is hard to gage but this fits in with the ironical tone of this whole section.
+It is hard to fathom but this fits in with the ironical tone of this whole section.

 6.119 Diomedes and Glaucos: friendship